 - Depression: Singing the blues can significantly impact your energy, as well as your sense of confidence.
 Have you been feeling more irritable, sad, or hopeless than usual?
 Depression is a serious condition that warrants professional help, as it can impact your productivity and knock out your energy.

 - Getting in “me” time: Have you had any time to just relax and enjoy yourself?
 Going non-stop through a million green lights can be exhausting if you don’t get any down time.
 Perhaps take a moment to consider whether you are allowing yourself the relaxation you need.
 A little down time can go a long way when it comes to revamping your energy level!

 You may want to seek a second medical opinion or speak with a professional counselor.
-For more tips to up your energy levels, you can check out energy boosters.
 Remember, there are multiple components of health and well being.